Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-Since the self-supervised approach can generate huge training datasets that become prohibitively expensive to train, we introduce an incremental training procedure to determine the appropriate training dataset size without human intervention.
-We measure the P@1(5) accuracy and training cost (the total training time and epochs used) of the new Bayesian incremental training on the two datasets and compare it againt the simple approach that sequentially grows the input training dataset and trains the model from scratch until it performs well (as described in \ref{subsec:bnn_train}).
+We measure the P@1(5) accuracy and training cost (the total training time and epochs used) using the new Bayesian incremental training on the two datasets and compare it against a baseline (\textsf{Simple}) that sequentially grows the input training dataset and trains the model from scratch until it performs well.

-\mypar{Experimental Setup} We generate 10 partial training datasets $D_1, \cdots, D_{10} $ for each benchmark, each $D_i$ with 1,000 different questions with corresponding triples.
-Given a fixed $\{D_1, \cdots, D_m\}$, the simple approach trains the relevance model using maximum likelihood estimation and an early-stop strategy with patience of 1 epoch (each epoch is a full pass of $\{D_1, \cdots, D_m\}$).
-This means if a model checkpoint does not improve the P@1 accuracy in two continous epochs, the training process stops.
-The patience of dataset for incrememntal training is also 1, i.e. if either $\{D_1, \cdots, D_m, D_{m+1}\}$ or $\{D_1, \cdots , D_m, D_{m+2}\}$ does not improve P@1 over $\{D_1, \cdots, D_m\}$ the whole incremental training process stops.
+\mypar{Experimental Setup} We generate 10 partial training datasets $D_1, \cdots, D_{10} $ for each benchmark, each $D_i$ with 1,000 different questions generated as in Section~\mbox{\ref{subsec:syt_data_generation}} with corresponding triples.
+Given a fixed $\{D_1, \cdots, D_m\}$, the simple approach trains the relevance model ( with state-of-the-art Xavier initialization of parameters as in Pytorch \mbox{\cite{paszke2017automatic}} ) using maximum likelihood estimation and an early-stop strategy with patience of 1 epoch (each epoch is a full pass of $\{D_1, \cdots, D_m\}$).
+This means if a model checkpoint does not improve the P@1 accuracy in two continuous epochs, the training process stops.
+The patience of dataset for incremental training is also 1, i.e. if either $\{D_1, \cdots, D_m, D_{m+1}\}$ or $\{D_1, \cdots , D_m, D_{m+2}\}$ does not improve P@1 over $\{D_1, \cdots, D_m\}$ the whole incremental training process stops.

 The same patience of epoch and patience of dataset settings are applied to the Bayesian approach.
 By ``Prior$(D1, \cdots , D_j), D_m$'' we indicate that $(D1, \cdots , D_j)$ have been used for training previously and thus they constitute the prior for training on $D_m$.
 During test, we sample 6 versions of model parameters from the posterior distribution, and use also the posterior mean parameters, then take the average of predictions of the 7 versions of parameters as output.